 - Geography Skills and Fieldwork

-All of the objectives are mapped out across the year groups and can be seen in the Geography Progression Map.
+All of the objectives are mapped out across the year groups and can be seen in the KS1 and KS2 Geography Progression Map 2021-22.

 In Year 1 one of their topics is ‘Wish you were here’, where children can develop their geography knowledge by comparing different countries in the world, and different places in the UK, such as a farm with a seaside.
 They go on a special trip with Year 2 to Broadstairs Beach where they can practise their geographical skills and start doing some fieldwork.

-In their Wild Weather topic, Year 4 recap on their previous learning by revisiting the world map and identifying different points of interest.
+In their Extreme Earth topic, Year 4 recap on their previous learning by revisiting the world map and identifying different points of interest.
 They focus on the physical geography and enjoy learning about volcanoes, earthquakes and other extreme weather events.
-Year 5 go further afield with their topic on the Americas.
+Year 5 go further afield with their topic on North and South America.
+Building on their knowledge and understanding of tectonic plates (Y4) and rivers (Y3), they look at key geographical features in America.
 They use their map skills to focus on America and identify countries, physical features and compare these to the UK.